 Pole Mountain Trail Project

-As we move into the trail building season, the 2019 Pole Mountain Trail Project is set to move forward with additional reroute work planned for the Aspen Trail.
-Wyoming Pathways, in partnership with the Laramie Ranger District, has been awarded a $25,000 National Forest Foundation grant that calls for a 50/50 match.
-The grant and match will pay for a professional trail builder to work this summer on the Aspen Trail improvements at Pole Mountain.
-If you would like to support that effort, please consider making a donation to our Pole Mountain Trail Project 2019 fund by using our online donation form.
+As we move into the trail building season, the 2020 Pole Mountain Trail Project is set to move forward with additional reroute work planned for the Aspen Trail and the Haunted Forest Trail.
+Wyoming Pathways, in partnership with the Laramie Ranger District, has applied for a $50,000 Wyoming Recreational Trails Program grant that calls for a $15,000 match.
+The grant and match will pay for a professional trail builder to work this summer on the trail improvements at Pole Mountain.
+If you would like to support that effort, please consider making a donation to our Pole Mountain Trail Project 2020 fund by using our online donation form.

-To view information about the 2016 Trail Charrette, 2017 Trail Maintenance, and 2018 Headquarters/Middle Aspen Project, please check out our archive pages:
+To view information about the 2016 Trail Charrette, 2017 through 2019 Pole Mountain Trail Projects, please check out our archive pages: